Here’s What You Need To Do For Longer And Lusher Eyelashes

 - Botanical extracts

-These ingredients in particular in the Vivo eyelash growth serum can make your eyelashes grow and look beautifully glossy, without the need for makeup!
+These ingredients in particular in the Vivo eyelash growth serum can make your eyelashes look beautifully glossy, without the need for makeup!

 Make sure that your lashes are clean and dry before you apply an eyelash growth serum.
 If you’re wondering how you should use it, think of it as putting on eyeliner.